headleyra/mc/README.md

 }
 ```

 When 'replace' is encountered in a script we know that we should execute a function in the `Mc.Modifier.Replace` module.
 This works in the same way for 'casel' and 'range'.
 As dictated by the `use Mc.Modifier` snippet, we expect that function to be called `m`.
-All modifiers should use this snippet (unless they have good reason not to).
+All modifiers should use this snippet (unless they have a good reason not to).

 ## Modifiers